+UNDP's Social and Environmental Standards aim to help us maximize potential benefits and avoid or minimize potential harm, providing an integrated risk management framework, tools and accountability mechanisms.
 The following section describes the UNDP social and environmental Principles and Standards that have been identified as relevant based on completion of the project-level Social and Environmental Screening Procedure (SESP, see Annex 1).
 Although different levels of risk categories have been assigned to different activities, varying from Low to Substantial, the overall project categorization should follow the highest level of risk categorization, which in this case is Substantial.

-Table 3 below summarizes key principles and standards that were triggered after pre-screening of the project and the SES requirements for the project, as identified in the SES and based on the results of the SESP.
+UNDP and WB have similar Environmental and Social principles and standards, which they will be applied in the project as one system with same objectives and goals.
+Table 4 below summarizes key principles and standards that were triggered after pre-screening of the project and the SES requirements for the project, as identified in the SES and based on the results of the SESP.
 This table addresses the principles and standards that have triggered both low and Substantial level risks.